dotnet/docs/docs/core/tools/dotnet-publish.md

 - **`-r|--runtime <RUNTIME_IDENTIFIER>`**

   Publishes the application for a given runtime.
 For a list of Runtime Identifiers (RIDs), see the [RID catalog](../rid-catalog.md).
 For more information, see [.NET application publishing](../deploying/index.md) and [Publish .NET apps with the .NET CLI](../deploying/deploy-with-cli.md).
+If you use this option, use `--self-contained` or `--no-self-contained` also.

 [!INCLUDE [verbosity](../../../includes/cli-verbosity-minimal.md)]